kalensr/pygrader/README.md

 (note: the test directory lives in the same directory as the notebook)

 **Test Configuration**
-* configure pygrader for the test -
 * specify program name
 * specify which variable object to return for validation
 * specify what input to enter into the program under tests
 * specify what expected results to use for validation

 #### Cookie Test Configuration
 ```